swaziloo/halloween/animatronicCrow/stl/README.md

 ### PIR Components in Green Circles ###
 * A template for cutting out the PIR window (from IR transmissive 1mm acrylic).
 * A holder for the PIR sensor.
-* An internal cover (to prevent the sensor from seeing the crow move it's head from the inside).
+* An internal cover (to prevent the sensor from seeing the crow move its head from the inside).
 * Crow body with PIR window cutout.
 * Feet with or without holes will work--the holes are for a zip tie or wire attachment.

 # Crow with No Sensor or Radar Sensor #